wp-plugins/manage-issue-based-magazine/readme.txt

 1. Upload the Manager Issue Based Magazine folder to the /wp-content/plugins/ directory. or Unzip and upload it to your WordPress website's wp-content/plugins folder via FTP.
 2. Go to admin panel and activate plugin from "Plugins" page.
 3. Once you 'activate plugin', you can see "Magazine" tab in left menu as indicated in picture below.
 You can manage magazine issues, issue categories, issue articles and plugin settings from this tab.

-= *Coming Soon - Features in next upgrade* =
-* - Export magazine issues as PDF. *
-* - Publish subscription based magazines. *

-Please send your suggestions and required features request at info@purplemad.ca, we will try to add them in our future upgrades.

 Click here for [Plugin Demo](http://mim.purplemadprojects.com/)